 QikkDB currently provides single clustered index.
 Similarly, to traditional databases, data are sorted according to chosen columns.
 Slower insert in turn results in magnitude of order faster querying.

 Big data world happens on Unix systems.
 We know that, but we also do not want to forget about companies that run Windows.

-In order to integrate the database into the processing pipeline we provide currently C# and C++ connectors and other connectors (including ODBC) are planned for next release in December 2019.
+In order to integrate the database into the processing pipeline we provide currently C# and C++ connectors and other connectors (including ODBC) are planned in the future.